Removing Installing Light Seals

 Preparing your equipment for new seals.

-Remove all the old seals and spotlessly clean where the new seals fit.
+Remove all the old seals and spotlessly clean where the new seals will be placed.
 Look down in the door channels, with a magnifying glass if have too and make sure they are spotlessly clean.

 Also, if I can see the upper door channel completely, fine.
 If not, I loosen the top cover screws first and check again.
 Most of the time the top cover will not have to be removed but sometimes it does.
 I check the bottom door channels for corner damage and remove the bottom cover if necessary.
 If the door closes and latches and unlatches easily this usually indicates the channels are ok.
 If any of the door channels show a little damage, just stretch the seal a little bit and it will fit easily into the damaged channel.